Joan C. Edwards Stadium: History

 On January 19, 1991, the designers admitted there was only room for 28,000 seats, not the original 30,000 due to an error in calculating the size of the chairback seats.
 The remaining 2,000 were to be added to the south end zone after the 1993 season.
 It would be the sixth largest stadium in NCAA Division I-AA football.
 By May 3 of that year, it was announced that the stadium was two-thirds complete and on August 9, the "Thundering Herd's" freshmen and transfers held their first practice in the new stadium.

 On September 7, 1991, the new Marshall Stadium was unveiled before a crowd of 33,116.
 The opening game was against New Hampshire, which Marshall won, 24–23.
-One year later in July, Marshall football staff and administrators relocated into a new facilities structure at the north end of the stadium adjacent to 3rd Avenue.

-In 2000, a bronze memorial to the 1970 plane crash that killed all 75 passengers, which included players, coaches, and other staff members and community members, was placed on the front of the stadium to the left of the main tower, and the road the stadium is on was renamed "Marshall Memorial Boulevard."
+One year later in July, Marshall football staff and administrators relocated into a new facilities structure at the north end of the stadium adjacent to 3rd Avenue.In 2000, a bronze memorial to the 1970 plane crash that killed all 75 passengers, which included players, coaches, and other staff members and community members, was placed on the front of the stadium to the left of the main tower, and the road the stadium is on was renamed "Marshall Memorial Boulevard."

+On March 25, 2025, country music star Zach Bryan announced that he and musical partner Petey would be performing at Joan C. Edwards Stadium on August 30, 2025.
+This announcement came months following Bryan's visit to the venue in support of his friend Elijah Gastelum.
+This is the first time the stadium has been used for a major event outside of football.

 The record attendance was set on September 10, 2010, at 41,382 in a 24–21 overtime loss to West Virginia University.

-On June 28, 2017, the University Board of Governors approved the sale of beer throughout the stadium.